 Dogs can consume fruits as long as all the hard parts are removed prior to feeding.
 This includes the rinds, cores, seeds, pits, stems, and leaves.
 In addition, the fruit should be completely washed and chopped into smaller, chewable chunks.
 Do not serve him fruits mixed with sugar or xylitol, canned with artificial ingredients, or brined in salt.

-- Apples (including green apples)
+- Apples (including its skin and green apple varieties)

 - Bell peppers (including green and red peppers)